prince-parker/d2mr-assessment-princep-clone/03_data-viz/02_viz-level-2/assessment.md

 -   Grader:
 -   Date:
--   Points toward unique objectives (up to 20):
+-   Points toward unique objectives (up to 20): 0
--   Additional points (up to 20):
+-   Additional points (up to 20): 8 objectives + 1 unassessed objective (I'm leaving this point to you, but do double check the list of unassessed objectives that Natalie has laied out in the assessment file and see if you did any of them in your work - I'm sure you did some of them!)
--   TA provisional engagement points (up to 10):
+-   TA provisional engagement points (up to 10): 6
 -   Final approved engagement points (up to 10):
 -   Total points (up to 50):